jackadam1981/ChromeEc/docs/core_runtime.md

-The hardware interrupt requests are connected to the interruption handling *C* routines declared by the `DECLARE_IRQ` macros, through some chip/core specific mechanisms (e.g. depending whether we have a vectored interrupt controller, slave interrupt controllers...)
+The hardware interrupt requests are connected to the interruption handling *C* routines declared by the `DECLARE_IRQ` macros, through some chip/core specific mechanisms (e.g. depending on whether we have a vectored interrupt controller, slave interrupt controllers...)

 The interrupts can be nested (ie interrupted by a higher priority interrupt).